Prescribe or Proscribe?

 Prescribe or Proscribe?What is the difference between "prescribe" and "proscribe"?

-To prescribe means to recommend or to authorize.
+- "To prescribe" means to recommend or to authorize.

-To proscribe means to forbid.
+- "To proscribe" means to forbid.

-PrescribeThe verb "to prescribe" means to recommend or authorize.
+PrescribeThe verb "to prescribe" means to recommend or to authorize.

 - I have prescribed you a course of antibiotics.

 - The law prescribes a minimum of 10 years' incarceration for your offence.

 - These photos are worthless.
 Such images are proscribed by law.

-- Police have been tracking three members of the group, which was proscribed in the 80s.
+- Police have been tracking three members of the group, which was proscribed in the 1980s.